 Note: Don’t brush with baking soda for longer than a week, as this may lead to damaged tooth enamel.
 Stick to a week, and then wait a few months before doing it again.

 Lemons contain citric acid, and just eating them can help to remove some staining from your teeth.
 However, when mixed with baking soda, they can be even more effective.
 For a superpowered whitening treatment, mix equal parts lemon juice and baking soda, and use the mixture to brush your teeth.

 As this mixture is very strong, don’t do this more than once a week, and give your teeth a break after a couple of weeks.
 Too much lemon juice and baking soda can have a negative effect on tooth enamel.

 That’s right: simply eating crunchy, fresh fruits and vegetables can help remove stains from your teeth.
 This is because the act of chewing them helps to remove scraps of food and bacteria from your mouth.
-Their crispy texture also helps to gently remove surface stains.
+Their crispy texture also helps to remove surface stains gently.